 Cosgrove Gaynard Solicitors combine extensive knowledge of the law together with practical experience to provide expert advice on all aspects of corporate restructuring and corporate recovery to practitioners, creditors, shareholders and financial institutions.
 We act in a wide range of Insolvency and restructuring matters including Examinerships, Liquidations and Receiverships.

 We have an extremely active and sucessful insolvency & restructuring department working closely with a number of accountancy practices who are expers in the field of examinership.
-Our experience in this niche area of law is renouned and we have a proven track record being involved in 70% of all examinerships in 2017.
+Our experience in this niche area of law is renouned and we have a proven track record being involved in 60% of all examinerships in Ireland from 2017 - 2019.

 Indeed since the firm was incorporated, all applications we have made for the appointment of an Examiner on behalf of a petitioning company or directors, have been successfully brought before the court.